jetty840/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

+## 15 - Set servo 2 position
+Set the position of a servo connected to the second servo output.

+Payload

+    uint8: Desired angle, from 0 - 180

+Response (0 bytes)

 ## 23 - pause/resume: Halt execution temporarily
 This function is inteded to be called infrequently by the end user in order to make build-time adjustments during a print.